wp-plugins/continuous-announcement-scroller/readme.txt

 3. Easy scroller setting.
 3. Can arrange the message order easily(see faq).
 4. Can disable the message temporary.
+5. Option to control scrolling speed and delay.

 == Installation ==